 Total number of residences 181

 The Alberni is pure art and, arguably, the crowning achievement of Westbank’s over 20 years of development experience.
 Its unique and strikingly elegant form is immediately evident on the Vancouver skyline.
-The building was designed within concept of layering, the overlapping use and form of each material and component, to attain a new luxury standard in Vancouver.
+The design employed the concept of layering, the overlapping use and form of each material and component, to attain a new luxury standard in Vancouver.

 Following the success of bringing Bjarke Ingels Group to Vancouver to design Vancouver House, Westbank retained Kengo Kuma from Tokyo to Vancouver for his first tower in North America.
-Often considered one of the leading architects in the world.
-Continues along the path of bringing leading international talent to design Vancouver buildings.
+This continued the trend of commissioning internationally acclaimed architects to Vancouver projects.
 Fresh perspective and further jettison the stigma of uniform architecture.